 Climate change analysis is an area with continued evolution in terms of methods, tools, forecasted datasets, and the predictions of actual greenhouse gas concentrations in the atmosphere.
 There is a large number of available combinations of these elements that result in many potential ways to evaluate climate change impacts.
-For the purposes of this GSP, the method proposed by the California Department of Water Resources (DWR) as a valid method of evaluation in its guidance document was considered adequate (DWR, 2018).
+For the purposes of this GSP, the method proposed by DWR as a valid method of evaluation in its guidance document was considered adequate (DWR, 2018).
 Similarly, the "best available information" was deemed the information provided by DWR, customized for the method proposed.
 The following resources from DWR were used to carry out the climate change analysis:

 - SGMA Data Viewer

-- Guidance for Climate Change Data Use During Groundwater Sustainability Plan Development
+- Guidance for Climate Change Data Use During

 - Sustainability Plan Development and Appendices (Guidance Document)

 - Water Budget BMP

 - Desktop IWFM Tools

-SGMA Data Viewer provides the location for which the climate change forecasts datasets 1 were downloaded for the Cuyama subbasin (DWR, 2019).
+SGMA Data Viewer provides the location for which the climate change forecasts datasets were downloaded for the Cuyama subbasin (DWR, 2019).
 The guidance document details the approach, development, applications, and limitations of the datasets available from the SGMA Data Viewer (DWR, 2018).
 The Water Budget BMP describes in more granular detail how projected water budgets should be computed (DWR, 2016).
 The Desktop IWFM Tools are available to calculate the projected precipitation and evapotranspiration inputs under climate change conditions (DWR, 2018).